MEA Elections

 Conduct of Elections:

-MEA will distribute ballots to all retired members in February should an election be required.
+MEA will distribute ballots to all retired members the week of February 2, 2026 should an election be required.
 Unopposed candidates who seek election for MEA Representative Assembly delegate/alternate delegate will be declared elected by the MEA Elections Committee.

 NEA Representative Assembly District Delegates and Alternates